GreyMatteOr/flashcards-starter/README.md

 ## Overview

 Ever want to run-through some flash-cards but didn't want to bother others to drill you on them?
-Introducing the flashcards Start Kit!
+Introducing the Flashcards Starter Kit!

 This small program runs in the console and run a round of multiple choice flashcards.
 By default, it stores 30 'cards' over Javascript iterator methods and Object Oriented Programming, but could be modified for any flash-cards you'd like.